nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **AI Assistance**: The *SellSavvy* logo was generated with ChatGPT 4.0.

 - **References to Other Team Projects (TPs)**:
-    - For our User Guide, we referred to the [AY2425S1-CS2103T-F14a-1 User Guide](https://github.com/AY2425S1-CS2103T-F14a-1/tp/blob/master/docs/UserGuide.md) and adapted their Markbind layouts for constraint and tips boxes.
+    - For our User Guide, we referred to the [AY2425S1-CS2103T-F14a-1 User Guide](https://github.com/AY2425S1-CS2103T-F14a-1/tp/blob/master/docs/UserGuide.md) and adapted their Markbind layouts for constraints and tips boxes.

 --------------------------------------------------------------------------------------------------------------------